-In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expenses/expenditure) until then.

-The government has the following items that qualify for reporting in this category:

-Deferred charges result from pension contributions made subsequent to the measurement date of the plan.

-Deferred charges result from differences between expected and actual experience of the plan.

-Deferred charges result from net differences between projected and actual earnings on pension plan investments of the plan.

-These amounts are deferred and amortized and expensed against pension expense in future periods.

-Deferred Outflows and Inflows of Resources (Continued)

-In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until then.

-The government has the following items that qualify for reporting in this category;
+In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expense) until then.
+In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
+The Library has one type of item that qualify for reporting as deferred inflows and outflows of resources that related to pensions.
+Notes 6 provides the specific pension related items that make up the deferred outflow an inflow of resources balance.

-The net amount of the Library's balances of deferred inflows of resources related to pensions is reported in the government-wide Statement of Net Position as deferred inflows of resources.
-This represents the effect of the net change in the Library's proportion of the collective net pension asset or liability and the difference during the measurement period between the Library's contributions and its proportionate share of total contributions to the pension systems not included in pension expense.